At a Glance

 2. Design the survey

 Keep the survey concise and focused.
-Patients are more likely to participate if doing so doesn't take too much of their time.
-Ensure that the survey is user friendly, with a logical flow and easy-to-understand language.
+Patients are more likely to participate if the survey doesn't take too much of their time.
+Create a survey that is user friendly, with a logical flow and easy-to-understand language.
+Make sure that it directly addresses patient needs and the patient relationship with your practice.

-Best practice indicates using a mix of closed-ended (multiple-choice) and open-ended (text-based) questions to gather both quantitative and qualitative data.
-And it’s always a good idea to pilot test the survey with a small group of patients to identify any issues with wording, question clarity, or response options.
+Use a mix of closed-ended (multiple-choice) and open-ended (text-based) questions to gather both quantitative and qualitative data.
+And it’s always a good idea to pilot test the survey with a small group of patients.
+That will help you identify any issues with wording, question clarity, or response options.

-Ultimately, a survey must be reliable, with reproducible results, it should be be valid, measuring what it's supposed to, and it should take 10 minutes or less to complete.
+Ultimately, a survey must be reliable, with reproducible results.
+It should be be valid, measure what it's supposed to, and take 10 minutes or less to complete.

-Consider using standardized and validated patient satisfaction survey tools, such as the Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys, to ensure reliability and comparability of results.
+Consider using standardized and validated patient satisfaction survey tools.
+One is the Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys.
+This can help ensure reliability and comparability of results.

 3. Distribute the survey

-Determine the best method for distributing the survey, such as paper surveys, phone calls, email, or online forms.
+Determine the best method for distributing the survey.
+Options include paper surveys, phone calls, email, or online forms.
 Consider using a secure patient portal if available.
-Establish a schedule for survey distribution that aligns with patient interactions, such as after appointments or at the end of care episodes.
-Ensure that patients have multiple opportunities to provide feedback, such as after appointments, through follow-up emails, automated phone calls, or through a secure portal.
+Establish a schedule for survey distribution that aligns with patient interactions.
+It helps to offer multiple opportunities to provide feedback.
+Survey patients right after their appointments through follow-up emails, automated phone calls, or via a secure portal.

 4. Collect survey responses and data

-Maintaining confidentiality and anonymity of respondents is key to encouraging honest feedback, so it is important to use survey software or data analysis tools to compile and analyze the data.
-Consider using data visualization techniques like graphs and charts to make the results more accessible.
+Maintain the confidentiality and the anonymity of your respondents.
+This is key to encouraging honest feedback and building long-term patient relationships.
+Use proven survey software or data analysis tools to compile and analyze the data.
+Consider using data visualization techniques like graphs and charts to make your results more accessible.
+And remember to follow the HIPAA rules regarding patient records as you collect your patient data.

 5. Interpret the results

 Examine survey results to identify trends, patterns, and areas where improvements are needed.
-Pay attention to both quantitative data (numerical ratings) and qualitative data (comments and suggestions) to create a complete picture of your patients’ experiences.
+Pay attention to both quantitative data (numerical ratings) and qualitative data (comments and suggestions).
+This healthcare data will create a complete picture of your patients’ experiences and their consumer behavior.
+Determine how you can provide a better customer experience and ensure happier patients.

-To benchmark your results, compare your practice's survey results to industry standards or similar healthcare practices to gain insights into your performance relative to peers.
+To benchmark your results, compare your practice's survey results to industry standards, similar healthcare practices and your previous surveys.
+This competitive analysis will help you gain insights into your performance relative to your peers.
+It also may show you how to derive a competitive advantage.

 6. Develop an action plan based on the survey findings